 When the days drew near for him to be taken up, he set his faceto go to Jerusalem.

 Do you know what your purpose is?
 What God has called you to?
 There are a few things you can know for sure, and one of them is that He has called you to be the mother of your children.
 He has called you to educate them—their hearts, minds, and souls.
 No one else can do that job, so it is a part of your calling.

-But may I suggest, Sweet Mama, that your primary mission isn’t to raise and homeschool your children.
+But may I suggest, Sweet Mama, that your primarymission isn’t to raise and homeschool your children.
 Yes, God called you to do that, but your purpose is so much bigger.
-God created you in His image—designed you to reflect his very character to a world that needs Him.
+God created you in His image—designed you to reflect his character to a those around you that need Him.

 You are created for His glory.

 Hebrews 12:3 continues, “Consider him who endured from sinners such hostility against himself, so that you may not grow weary or fainthearted.”

 When we consider something, we “fix the mind on, with a view to a careful examination; to think on with care; to ponder; to study; to meditate on.”
 (Webster’s 1828 Dictionary)

 Meditate on Jesus this Easter.
 Examine who He is.
 And think about what He has done.

 And let it encourage you on your own journey to not grow weary or fainthearted.
 Sweet Mama, know that He loves you.
 Let the message of Easter fill you with HOPE.
 The road you have chosen isn’t always easy, but it is worth it.

 What you are doing has an eternal value.